A Probabilistic Approach to The Perfect Sum Problem

 \subsection{Cases for Naive Approximation}

 For cases where the values of set $S$ are constrained to discrete values, it may not be feasible to find a more accurate continuous approximation then the normal distribution.
-A demonstration of this can be found in \hyperref[fig:fig4]{appendix section 8.4}.
+A demonstration of this can be seen in Figure~\ref{fig:fig4} in the case of the discrete uniform distribution.
 Additionally, if no information about the underlying distribution is known, then the Naive approximation is certainly one approach to modelling the distribution of sums and, theoretically, will be extremely effective for large sets and a large target threshold.

 In our example, we use a scaled discrete uniform distribution, $U(0,20)$, and investigate the approximation abilities of the normal distribution.
 One would think initially that using a continuous uniform distribution to approximate this would provide good results, but we must be careful with this.
 For example, let's consider a uniform (0,1) discrete distribution.
 Note that 0 and 1 both have probability of 0.5 of being picked.
 Then if we sum two independent samples from this distribution, the probability of the sum being 2 will be 0.25.
 If we tried to approximate this via a continuous uniform distribution, we would estimate the probability of the sum being 2 to be 0, hence not a very useful approximation.